Barium sulfate: Pigment

 The majority of synthetic barium sulfate is used as a component of white pigment for paints.
 In oil paint, barium sulfate is almost transparent, and is used as a filler or to modify consistency.
 One major manufacturer of artists' oil paint sells "permanent white" that contains a mixture of titanium white pigment (TiO2) and barium sulfate.
 The combination of barium sulfate and zinc sulfide (ZnS) is the inorganic pigment called lithopone.
 In photography it is used as a coating for certain photographic papers.

 It is also used as a coating to diffuse light evenly.

-Heat-reflecting paint
+Light-reflecting paint for cooling

 Barium sulfate is highly reflective, of both visible and ultraviolet light.
-Researchers used it as an ingredient in paint that reflects 98.1% of all solar radiation, thus cooling surfaces to which it has been applied.
-This contrasts with commercially available white paints which can only reflect 80 - 90% of the sunlight.
-By using hexagonal nanoplatelet boron nitride, the thickness of a coating was reduced to 1.5 mm.
+Researchers used it as an ingredient in paint that reflects 98.1% of solar radiation, allowing surfaces to which it has been applied to stay cooler in sunlit conditions.
+Commercially available white paints only reflect 80–90% of solar radiation.
+By using hexagonal nanoplatelet boron nitride, the thickness of a coat of this type of paint was reduced to 0.15 mm.